Blazemeter/RTEPlugin/docs/rte-extractor.md

 # RTE-Extractor
 ![alt_text](rte-extractor.png)
 **REMEMBER**: This Extractor will ease the development of future implementations.
-Therefore is not mandatory for scripts creation.
-However could be use it in particular cases.
+Therefore is not mandatory for script creation.
+However it can be used in particular cases.

 The RTE Extractor is a component that must be embedded into a sampler.

-How to add a RTE-Extractor:
+<h5>How to add a RTE-Extractor:</h5>
 ![alt_text](extractor-component.gif)

 The aim of the Extractor is to have the ability to look into response headers for a Field Position (from a given position) and to set a JMeter Variable with the corresponding field position.

-Additionally you are able to skip fields using the tab offset.
+Additionally, you are able to skip fields using the tab offset.

 <h5>Tab offset cases:</h5>
  - Case 1: Value equals to one, extractor will look for the closest field forward.